davesag/ir-api/README.md

 - API request errors (in the case where the API server does not respond, such as a timeout error) are returned as a `RequestError`.
 You can look in `error.details` for more information about the specific error.
 - API response errors (when the API responds with an error code) are returned as a `ResponseError`.
 You can look in `error.status` for the status code and `error.details` for more information.
 - any other errors are simply thrown as normal javascript errors.
 - The API defines certain method parameters as required, as numbers, etc. If the values you pass in fail validation a `ValidationError` will be thrown.
 You can inspect `error.errors` for a map of the fields that failed validation and which validation they failed.
+The validations are by no means exhaustive but serve to save developers a request to the Independent Reserve servers if something is blatantly wrong.

+#### Validating Cryptocurrency Addresses

+This API client does not know in advance which cryptocurrencies are supported by Independent Reserve, and as such it's not possible to compile a complete set of cryptocurrency address format validators.

+Developers using this library are encouraged to use the many 3rd party cryptocurrency address validators that already exist, depending on their specific use cases.

 ## Development